-Pre-requisites: ECCE 1105
+Pre-requisites: ECCE 1105 Co-requisites: ECCE 1105

 Provides the student with the opportunity to gain a supervised experience in a practicum placement site allowing demonstration of techniques obtained from course work.
 Practicum topics include promoting child development and learning; building family and community relationships; observing, documenting, and assessing to support young children and families; teaching and learning; becoming a professional; and guidance techniques and classroom management.